 Knox is a very small city located in the state of Indiana.
 With a population of 3,597 people and three constituent neighborhoods, Knox is the 150th largest community in Indiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Knox is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Knox is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Knox who work in office and administrative support (11.36%), food service (11.09%), and sales jobs (10.54%).
+Knox is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Knox is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Knox who work in food service (11.65%), office and administrative support (10.16%), and maintenance occupations (8.59%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Knox has relatively fewer families with younger children, and/or college students.
 Combined, this makes Knox a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Knox is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Knox doesn't have a public transportation system that people use for their commute.

-The per capita income in Knox in 2010 was $18,951, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $75,804 for a family of four.
+The per capita income in Knox in 2010 was $20,441, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,764 for a family of four.
+However, Knox contains both very wealthy and poor people as well.

 The people who call Knox home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Knox residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Knox include Irish, English, Polish, and Italian.
+Important ancestries of people in Knox include German, English, Italian, and European.

 The most common language spoken in Knox is English.
 Other important languages spoken here include Spanish and German.